Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Oil – Adequate oil in gear casing, ball coupling between link and ram, hydraulic overload protection, and lubrication pump

-Direction of flywheel – Start the primary motor to check if the flywheel runs according to the arrow marked there.
+Direction of flywheel – For mechanical power presses, start the primary motor to check if the flywheel runs according to the arrow marked there.

 Emergency stop – Press the emergency stop button to ensure the primary motor will immediately stop.
 Press and hold the emergency stop button while performing other actions; the motion should not be completed.